In this guide we will look at how to keep a meditation journal to track your practice.

 As a professional instructor, I can help you to come unstuck.
 And I can provide you with valuable guidance, so you continue to develop in your practice.

-Indeed, that’s one reason I recommend keeping a meditation journal.
+Indeed, that’s one reason I recommend a journal.

 I personally find it helpful when my students keep meditation journals.
 When they get stuck, we look back through the journal together and find out what went wrong.
 Then, I provide my insight to help my student develop.
 In this way, meditation journals are valuable for your teacher as well as for yourself.